 Persuasive Speeches

+I think most individuals are smart enough to know not to make important decisions based on emotions, yet we as a nation, seem to think it is ok to make legislation based on emotions.
+Some terrorist act or major accident, will often trigger idiotic legislation.
 What the election system does, is it funnels massive amounts of money into advertisements, which very often promote hatred and racism.
 What ever might get a person elected.
 Just as an example, to pick a politician, the first one that come to my mind while writing this, who was racist.
 George Wallace.
+From the Wikipedia:

 In 1958 he was defeated by John Patterson in Alabama's Democratic gubernatorial primary election, which at this point in Alabama history still was the decisive election, the general election still almost always being a mere formality.
 This was a political crossroads for Wallace; Patterson had run with the support of the Ku Klux Klan, an organization Wallace had spoken out against, while Wallace had been endorsed by the NAACP.
 After the election Wallace vowed "I'll never be outniggered again."